Meghan Markle Wears Givenchy (Again!) for First Solo Engagement With Queen Elizabeth II

 According to Meghan's Mirror, she accessorized the look with black, Sarah Flint heels, as well as a Givenchy purse.
 She also wore a Givenchy belt and a bracelet.
 Of course, her engagement ring and wedding band were on display, as well.
 She even debuted some new royal accessories—pearl earrings she received from The Queen.

-As for Her Majesty, the Queen wore a green coat over a floral print dress.
-She accessorized her look with a matching green hat, white gloves and pearls.
+As for Her Majesty, The Queen wore a green coat by Stewart Parvin and a floral print dress.
+She accessorized her look with a matching green hat by Rachel Trevor Morgan, white gloves and pearls.

 Mark Cuthbert/UK Press via Getty Images

 The two royals certainly have a full itinerary.
-After taking the Royal Train to Runcorn Station, they travelled by car to Mersey Gateway Bridge for its opening.
-There, they met with architects, planners and community representatives.
+After taking the Royal Train to Runcorn Station, they travelled by car to the opening of the Mersey Gateway Bridge.
+There, they met with planners and community representatives.
 They also stopped to greet a few children who had come to see them and received bouquets from the young well-wishers.

 Then, the two royals sat side by side to watch a performance from local students called "Bringing Communities Together: Halton's river crossings over the ages."
 Her Majesty and the Duchess seemed to enjoy themselves and even shared a few laughs.
 However, there was a serious moment when both The Queen and the Duchess took part in a national moment of silence in honor of the people who died in the Grenfell Tower fire last year.